hopeross/psruby-learning/README.md

   - Spending more time with this will be good but it's making sense.
 At least it seems to lol.
 - Lesson 21: Mixins
   - Weirdly, these make sense.
+- Lesson 22: Distribution
+  - Its amazing how much you learn while struggling through something.
+IntelliJ's "helpful" refactoring actually broke things for me but I better understand how require/require_relative and file locations work because of that.
+I think.
+-